tobeva/tobeva.com/content/articles/brain-compatible-code/index.md

 variables_ or _fields_.
 Many programmers immediately balk at this suggestion.
 Sure, that works for toy examples, but I'm writing serious software and my objects sometimes need 10, 20 or 50 attributes.
-You must be working on easy stuff, they will say, my problems and my code are special and different!
+You must be working on easy stuff, they will say.
+My problems are special, so my code has to be different.

 The biggest trap of software development is that it's easy, trivial in fact, to write software that you yourself cannot understand, and in turn no one else can understand.
 Even a novice, _especially_ a novice, can in a few weeks write software that literally no one on the planet can easily think or reason about.
-That's depressing but also kind of impressive in a way.
+That's depressing, but also kind of impressive in a way.
 With great power comes great responsibility.

 Objects which have too many attributes are a major cause of software that's